Politics, markets complicate Rouhani's rescue of Iran economy

 But the rial’s renewed weakness suggests those gains remain vulnerable and that Rouhani faces major political and financial pressures as he tries to reform economic policy and cut the influence of some of his conservative enemies over the economy.

-Reasons for the rial’s drop remain murky, but none are positive for Rouhani, whose success in stabilizing the currency was one of his key early achievements after the election.
+Reasons for the rial’s drop remain murky, but none are positive for Rouhani, whose success in stabilising the currency was one of his key early achievements after the election.

 Some traders and businessmen in Tehran and Dubai speculate that Iran, its oil earnings slashed by Western sanctions, may have run up against a fresh shortage of foreign currency.